w3c/wai-tutorials/source/forms/notifications.html.erb.md

 ###  Using pop-up dialogs

-When the web page is not reloaded or when the content does not change after submission, then using pop-up dialogs may be useful to notify users of the status.
+When the web page is not reloaded or when the content does not change after submission, using pop-up dialogs may be useful to notify users of the effect of their action.
 For example, “save” or “send” functions might not change the content of the web page, but the user still needs to be notified about the status.
 Sometimes simple clues, such as disabling the “save” button, might be sufficient.
 In other situations more prominent messaging may be necessary.
-This includes messages indicating that the system is busy “loading”, “saving”, or carrying out another function.
+For example, messages indicating that the system is busy “loading”, “saving”, or carrying out another function.

-#### Permanent pop-up
+#### Modal pop-up
 {:.ap}

-A permenent pop-up requires the user to confirm the message in order to continue using the web page.
+A modal pop-up requires the user to confirm the message in order to continue using the web page.
 This approach is useful because it cannot be missed, but it can also be quite obtrusive and disruptive to the task.

 The example below shows a pop-up that is displayed when the user activates the “save” button.
 A message is displayed in a dialog box, and the web page is disabled until the user selects “OK”.